 How to Get Equipment Financing with Bad Credit

-Many business owners turn to equipment leasing when they need computers, machines, or vehicles, to name a few examples.
+Many business owners turn to equipment leasing when they need computers, machines, vehicles, or heavy equipment, to name a few examples.
 You could also consider looking for an equipment loan from an alternative lender.
 Many of these lenders have less stringent credit requirements than traditional options, like banks.

-Before you apply for equipment financing, it’s important to carefully evaluate your business to understand your needs.
-To help, we’ll explain the basics of equipment financing!
+Before you secure financing for equipment, it’s important to carefully evaluate your business to understand your needs.
+To start, we’ll help you decide whether equipment financing or leasing is right for your company!

 What is Equipment Financing?